My Purpose With This Blog

 While I had an excuse for why debt-free Disney didn’t happen, the failure still stung.

-We’ve been fortunate to have fewer costly surprises (there have still be a few) and another windfall to help us hit our goal faster than expected, but primarily I credit our success to a change in mindset.
+We were fortunate to have fewer costly surprises (there were still some) and another windfall to help us hit our goal faster than expected, but primarily I credit our success to a change in mindset.

 Instead of accepting debt as a given and something that was simply managed, I started viewing our finances as something I needed to master.

 It’s that subtle shift in perspective that I hope to instill in you as you read through this blog.
-I’m thankful for all the personal finance blogs, Facebook groups, and podcasts that have helped (and continue to inspire) me along the way and I hope this blog can be a point of inspiration and education for you along your journey.
+I’m thankful for all the personal finance blogs, Facebook groups, and podcasts that have educated and inspired me along the way and I hope this blog can be a point of inspiration and education for you along your journey.

 If you’ve read this far, thanks for sticking around.